The state of play

 Roller ski boots are a lot more comfortable in hot weather.
 The insulation and waterproof fabric of winter boots is very hot in the summer months, especially when the sun is shining and the pavement is hot.
 Roller ski boots help keep your feet cool by maximizing airflow and allowing the sweat on your feet to evaporate effectively.

-Using roller ski boots also saves winter boots from the wear and tear caused by roller skiing.
-This is particularly important for biathletes.
-Prone shooting on pavement causes significant damage to a boot's outer fabric.
+Using roller ski boots also saves winter boots from wear caused by roller skiing.
+This is particularly important for biathletes since prone shooting on pavement causes significant damage to a boot's outer fabric.
+The image below shows damage caused from prone shooting.

 Disadvantages of roller ski boots

-Cost.
-The disadvantage of roller ski boots is the cost of purchasing them.
+The only disadvantage of roller ski boots is the cost of purchasing them.

 Alpina has a fantastic selection of roller ski boots and is the most widely recognized company of the three roller ski boot manufacturers.